Xunnamius/acquire-port/README.md

 # And in another window, we want to start another dev instance without problems
 $ ./koaapp.js --port `gcp proj4` # will run on the next available port

+# You don't even need an id.
+Call gcp by itself and it'll use the directory name
+# as the id automatically.
+Easy peasy!
+$ cd ~/repos/freelance/shiny-new-react-app
+$ npm run dev -p `gcp` # same as: $ npm run dev -p `gcp shiny-new-react-app`
 ```

 This tool takes in an identifier (`id`) and spits out a mapped port number.